-Ableton Announced Live 11: Here’s What You Need To Know
+Ableton Live 11 Is Here: What You Need To Know

-Ableton just announced the launch of Live 11, the predecessor of the widely popular Ableton Live 10.
-As does any updated software, Live 11 is expected to feature several updates including a handful of new instruments, devices, MPE compatibility, comping, and a few new features built to give you more control over your live performances.
+Ableton Live 11 is here!
+The predecessor of the widely popular Ableton Live 10.
+Live 11 features several updates including a handful of new instruments, devices, MPE compatibility, comping, and a few new features built to give you more control over your live performances.
 Let’s take you through these new features and tell you why you should as excited for Live 11 as we are.

 First on the list of major updates is the new comping ability.
 Live 11’s comping ability allows you to record several takes and cherry pick the best parts so you can create the perfect track.
 Comping is great for recording vocals, live instruments, and even works with MIDI.
 Comping also gives you the ability to link multiple tracks so you can synch your edits.
 This video from Ableton demonstrates the power of this awesome new feature:

-Hybrid Reverb, Spectral Resonator, Spectral Time, PitchLoop89, and six new instruments inspired by natural sounds are the new devices you can expect from Live 11.
-These devices will operate like previous Ableton Live 10 devices and will be just as easy to add to your tracks.
+Hybrid Reverb, Spectral Resonator, Spectral Time, PitchLoop89, and six new instruments inspired by natural sounds are the new devices you can find in Live 11.
+These devices operate like previous Ableton Live 10 devices and are just as easy to add to your tracks.
 If you want to get a bit of a demo of these new devices, you can fiddle around with different combinations of samples and presets for all these devices on Ableton’s site here.

 The PitchLoop89 devices appears to be the biggest and most powerful of the additions to Live 11.
-Based on the demo, PitchLoop89 sounds great on everything, from vocals to instruments.
-You’ll have control over awesome glitched out reverb and delay effects as well as an impressive pitch shifter.
-The Hybrid Reverb and Spectral Resonator devices also offer lots of control over your sounds and even the demo presets sound awesome.
+PitchLoop89 sounds great on everything.
+From vocals to instruments, you’ll have control over awesome glitched out reverb and delay effects as well as an impressive pitch shifter.
+The Hybrid Reverb and Spectral Resonator devices also offer lots of control over your sounds and even the presets sound awesome.